Ordering Custom size Canvas stretching bars (canvas stretcher)

 #2 The margin is too small

-Usually canvas print.
-Here can be a couple of scenarios.
+For a canvas print, there can be a couple of scenarios.

 An example for a 1” thick stretcher.
-The face area of a canvas print is 24”x36”, on each side one inch of a blank canvas.
+For example, the face area is 24”x36”, on each side one inch of a blank canvas.
 So the total edge-to-edge size is 26” by 38”.

 -

 Plan A: Get the 24”x36”x1” frame and make Standard wrapping.
-So, the canvas would be secured directly on the frame edges.
-Paint edges or get a picture frame for the artwork to hide its edges.
+So, the canvas would be secured directly on the frame sides.
+Paint the edges, or use a floating frame to hide the edges.

 - Plan B: Get the 22”x34”x1” frame and make the Gallery wrapping.
 So, the edges will be clean and free of staples, but the main image will be cropped; sometimes, it is a problem.